-According to a recent survey, one in 33 teens in the U.S. are experimenting with the drug starting at an average age of 12.
-A quarter of teens say it would be easy to score meth, and 10% say they’ve been offered it at least once.
+Meth addiction can occur after the first use and can contribute to many other serious health problems.
+Surveys have shown that one in 33 teens in the U.S. are experimenting with the drug, starting at an average age of 12 and a quarter of teens say it would be easy to score meth.

 Crystal meth street names include:

-Ecstasy has become the go-to club drug for young people, used at parties, nightclubs, concerts and music festivals.
-Ecstasy — the chemical MDMA, often mixed with other ingredients — causes a rush of dopamine (a chemical that regulates happiness and related sensations) in the brain, and is known to make users feel more connected to each other.
+Ecstasy has become the go-to club drug for young people and is often used at parties, nightclubs, concerts and music festivals.
+Ecstasy — which is the chemical MDMA, often mixed with other ingredients — causes a rush of dopamine (a chemical that regulates happiness and related sensations) in the brain, and is known to make users feel more connected to each other.

-In the last year, more than 4% of high school seniors have taken the drug.
+In 2019, 3.3% of high school seniors reported ever taking the drug.
 Along with the many side effects of ecstasy (e.g. dehydration, impaired judgment, post-use depression), teens who take ecstasy are vulnerable to countless untold risks depending on what the drug is combined (or “cut”) with.
-Only 20–25% of ecstasy pills are pure MDMA — the rest are cut with everything from caffeine to meth.
+Only 25–30% of ecstasy pills are pure MDMA — the rest are cut with everything from caffeine to meth.

 Ecstasy slang includes:

 - Lover’s Speed

 Non-pharmaceutical versions of fentanyl exist on the market, complete with slang terms.
 Common adulterations involve the addition of heroin or cocaine to fentanyl.
 Illicit fentanyl is often found as a powder or attached to blotter paper.
 Here are some common street names for fentanyl or fentanyl-laced heroin:

 - China Town